AhsanAyub/malicious-prompt-detection/README.md

-### Malicious Prompt Detection: A machine learning approach to Safeguard LLMs
+### Malicious Prompt Detection: A machine learning approach to safeguard LLMs